5pm-HDH/churchtools-api/README.md

     // if everything works fine, the api-key is stored in your config
 $apiKey = CTConfig::getApiKey();
 ```
+For more information visit the [CTConfig documentation](/docs/CTConfig.md)

-From now on you can use all the features fo the churchtools-api:
+From now on all features of the churchtools-api are available.
+More information to the RequestApi's a in the [Requests-Documentation](/docs/Requests.md).

 ### 1. Person-Api

-To retrieve data from the api you can use the Requests-Interfaces.
+To retrieve data from the api use the Requests-Interfaces.
 They will provide filter options ("where"-clause) and
 concatenation of filter through the fluent api.

 ```php